bernardjason/views3/README.md

 ***deploying this project will incur costs on AWS, it is not free***

 This is a home project, design decisions are to keep it cheap.
 If you try this project there will be charges on your AWS account.
-I found cost per day was approximately $0.50
+I found cost per day averaged $0.12

 <img src="docs/1.png" alt="alt text" width="40%"/> <img src="docs/2.png" alt="alt text" width="40%"/> <img src="docs/3.png" alt="alt text" width="40%"/>